DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 [A Dive Into Urban Suburban Affordables Homeownership Trends and Sales in West Hartford and East Hartford](https://datavizforall.org/clt-schwartz-steinert/), by Walter Schwartz and Luca Steinert

-Navigating Greater Hartford: Unraveling the Constant Shift in Housing Market Trends, by ...
+[Navigating Greater Hartford: Unraveling the Constant Shift in Housing Market Trends among USA Homes in Windsor and Bloomfield](https://datavizforall.org/clt-brunelle-talbot/), by Sally Brunelle and Hayes Talbot

 *Question 4: How much homeownership wealth has the USA program created in Hartford neighborhoods?*